beinformed2020/BeInformed/content/blog/International-Community-Organizations.md

 >We need to unify our forces in order to create a global support eco-system that can help us finally put an end to global tyranny and corruption.
 *Earth United's Founder - Jesse Perez Casanova*

+  If you want to successfully fight for freedom and help us swiftly get rid of world governments!

+Help us get a clear idea of how many of you are from each country by filling in our contact form on the website.

+We would like to find 100k people in each of the following countries to follow through with a public court proceeding where within the realm of common law,  will hold world governments accountable for constructive fraud committed against us over many years.